 Article VII – Election of Officers

 Elections of officers will be held during the fall OQWG meeting, or as required if officers cannot complete their terms.
-Officers must be approved by the Chair of the COG committee before they formally assume their role.
-Any individual who is interested in serving as an elected officer may nominate themselves by notifying the Secretary in writing as to the office they are seeking at least 5 days prior to the meeting where elections will be held.
+Officers must be approved by the Chair of OQPG before they formally assume their role.
+Any individual who is interested in serving as an elected officer may nominate themselves by notifying the API Standards Development Representative in writing as to the office they are seeking at least 5 days prior to the meeting where elections will be held.
 Nominations for officers will also be accepted from the floor during any meeting where elections are on the agenda.

-Any member, voting or otherwise, of the OQSPG is eligible to stand for election as an officer for the OQWG.
-However, members of the OQSPG are strongly encouraged to serve as an advisor before they stand for election as Vice-Chair, and similarly to serve as Vice-Chair before they stand for election as Chair.
-The outgoing Chair is also encouraged to serve as an Advisor after their term ends to support the incoming Chair and provide leadership continuity.
+Any member of the OQPG is eligible to stand for election as an officer for the OQWG.
+The outgoing Chair is encouraged to serve as an Advisor after their term ends to support the incoming OQWG Leadership Team and provide leadership continuity.

-Officers will be selected by the voting members of the OQSPG.
+Officers will be selected by the voting members of the OQWG.
 If there is only one candidate for an office, the vote for that office can be cast by voice.
 When two or more candidates are nominated for the same office, the vote shall be cast by anonymous written ballot.
 Write-in candidates will not be accepted.
 Each member company shall have one vote per ballot.

 Article VIII – Meetings

 The OQWG will plan to meet in person four times during the calendar year.
-The meetings will normally be held in the winter (February), spring (May), summer (August), and fall (October).
+The meetings will normally be held quarterly, typically in the winter, spring, summer, and fall.
 The Leadership Team may call special meetings or cancel meetings as necessary to fulfill OQWG objectives.

 Options to attend all or part of OQWG meetings virtually will be at the discretion of the OQWG Leadership Team and will largely depend on the meeting room capabilities of the hosting organization.
-Meetings that indicate a virtual option will be available may be called to order and proceed with in-person attendees only if technical issues preclude the timely addition of a virtual meeting option.
-The quality the virtual meeting bridge is not guaranteed.
+Meetings that indicate a virtual option will be available and may be called to order and proceed with in-person attendees only if technical issues preclude the timely addition of a virtual meeting option.
+The quality of the virtual meeting bridge is not guaranteed.
 Meeting participants are strongly encouraged to attend in person.

 Voting during meetings requires a quorum of 51% of eligible voters present.
 Voting members can be in person or participating virtually, however members must be actively participating in committee deliberations related to the matter at hand prior to the vote being called.
-If a quorum is not present work can continue, but any motions related to policy or standards development will be tabled until a quorum can be achieved.
+If a quorum is not present work can continue, but any motions related standards development will be tabled until a quorum can be achieved.
 Votes on motions related to meeting procedure will proceed and be decided by those in attendance.

 Votes held during meetings and ballots issued by the group pass if a quorum of voters participated in the vote and 2/3rds of those that voted affirmative or negative (excluding abstentions) voted affirmative.

-Motions to rescind a previous decision will require a 2/3rds majority casting votes to rescind (including abstentions), unless written notice has been provided to the Secretary and the item has been added to the agenda for a future meeting, in which case the normal rules described in the previous paragraph apply.
+Motions to rescind a previous decision will require a 2/3rds majority casting votes to rescind (including abstentions), unless written notice has been provided to the API Standards Development Representative and the item has been added to the agenda for a future meeting, in which case the normal rules described in the previous paragraph apply.

 For matters of parliamentary process during the transaction of business, Robert’s Rules of Order shall be referred to as the guide to resolve issues unless otherwise stated in these bylaws.